bitroniq/bitroniq.github.io/_posts/2020-07-28-consistent-network-interface-names.md

   configuration and they just work
 * The network interface names are predictable

-## Solution for physical servers and root problem for cloning and converting
+## Solution for physical servers and
-VMs

 > #### [Predictable Network Interface Names](https://www.freedesktop.org/wiki/Software/systemd/PredictableNetworkInterfaceNames/)
 >